bediger4000/probability-club/README.md

 I think the candidate should ask questions.
 Just assuming probably gets you nowhere with interviewers that ask this question.

+I personally find the probability calculations for this game very challenging.
+It's easy to simulate than it is to determine the choice of game analytically.

 ## Probability Distribution

 ![probability distribution](500.png)

-This is the results from a 500,000 game simulation.
+This is the results from a 500,000 game simulation, where each game ends with a 5 roll, followed by a 6 roll.
 Image generated with [gnuplot](http://gnuplot.info/) and a [script](mkdist).
 The longest game was 554 rolls.
 Poor Alice.